-Tou can create charts using one of the following output formats.
+a can create charte denig one of the fenoming eatput formater

-☐ HTML
+HTML

-☐ HTML5 (default)
+HTML5 (default)

-■ active report
+active report

-□ PDF
+PDF

-■ active PDF
+active PDF

-☐ Excel
+Excel

-☐ PowerPoint
+PowerPoint

 The HTML5 output format allows you to render a chart in the browser using a built-in JavaScript engine.
 Charts with this output format utilize the very latest capabilities of the HTML5 Web standard, including animation, high-quality vector output, and attractive alpha-channel and gradient effects.